clemlesne/scrape-it-now/README.md

 ### Bundle with a container

-As the application is packaged as a binary, it can easily be bundled with a container.
+As the application is packaged to PyPi, it can easily be bundled with a container.
 At every start, the application will download the dependencies (browser, etc.) and cache them.
 You can pre-download them by running the command `scrape-it-now scrape install`.

 A good technique for performance would also to parallelize the scraping and indexing jobs by running multiple containers of each.
 This can be achieved with [KEDA](https://keda.sh), by configuring a [queue scaler](https://keda.sh/docs/2.16/scalers/azure-storage-queue).